Thursday, March 27, 2014

 Old age and wisdom

 But whom can we turn to for wisdom in the human world?
-In high school I was told beer makes you smart!!!
-They say is proven because they made bud wiser… In a study by Robert Sternberg of Yale participants were asked to nominate individuals that they thought wise, the average age for nominees was about 55 or 60 years old.
-If you ask, people will say names of old-timers like Gandhi, Socrates, the Pope, etc… Clearly, the public believes that with age comes wisdom.
+In high school, I was told that beer makes you smart!!!
+They say it is proven because they made Bud wiser… In a study by Robert Sternberg of Yale, participants were asked to nominate individuals that they thought wise; the average age for nominees was about 55 or 60 years old.
+If you ask, people will say names of old-timers like Gandhi, Socrates, the Pope, etc.… Clearly, the public believes that with age comes wisdom.
 I am 51, so I must be nearing the age where I am wise.
 Yea right!

-So is age a prerequisite for wisdom?
-Now that I am aging, I am starting to doubt that as well.
+So, is age a prerequisite for wisdom?
+Now that I am aging, I am also starting to doubt that.
 We all know a few elderly people who lack wisdom.
-People certainly aren't always at peak brainpower in old age.
-The brain shrinks slightly with age, and aging leads to a normal decline in cognitive function that results into dementias or Alzheimer’s.
+People certainly are sometimes at peak brainpower in old age.
+The brain shrinks slightly with age, and aging leads to an average decline in cognitive function that results in dementia or Alzheimer's.

-Lately for work I have been reading many books as part of yearlong supervisor training course.
-From "Smart to wise" by Prasad Kaipa and Navi Radio I read “Smartness is like a wild horse: riding it can be exhilarating for a while until you are thrown from it.
-To tame and harness smartness for the long run, you need wisdom – the stuff that gives you ethical clarity and a sense of purpose”.
-I really wonder what that means?
+Lately, I have been reading many books for work as part of a yearlong supervisor training course.
+From "Smart to Wise" by Prasad Kaipa and Navi Radio, I read, "Smartness is like a wild horse: riding it can be exhilarating for a while until you are thrown from it.
+To tame and harness smartness for the long run, you need wisdom—the stuff that gives you ethical clarity and a sense of purpose."
+I really wonder what that means.

-In summary, as I age, I am more confused and less wise.
+In summary, I am more confused and less wise as I age.
 The more I read, the less knowledgeable I feel.
-So in my mind, I believe age and wisdom do mean anything.
-I believe as I age I become increasingly stupid.
+So, age and wisdom mean anything.
+As I age, I become increasingly stupid.
 Like riding my bike to work yesterday when even cars had issues.
 Not wise, but I enjoyed it...
-(See you tube video below.)
+(See YouTube video below.)

-Anyway, this whole topic started as I did ride my bike to work and I was so happy, but was it wise?
-I know is 18 miles one way, but if provide time to just ride and think.
-Time to reduce stress and realize how special I have it to ride when all those people pass me in their cars, stressed to no end and seemingly, getting nowhere.
+Anyway, this whole topic started because I rode my bike to work and was so happy, but was it wise?
+I know it's 18 miles one way, but it provides time to just ride and think—time to reduce stress and realize how special I have it to ride when all those people pass me in their cars, stressed to no end and seemingly getting nowhere.

-So does age bring wisdom?
-I say no. Experience brings wisdom and based on that, I say I am a solid path of gaining wisdom daily, but not sure I will ever be considered wise.
+So, does age bring wisdom?
+I say no. Experience brings wisdom, and based on that, I am on a solid path of gaining wisdom daily, but I am not sure I will ever be considered wise.

 No comments: